1. Autonomous lorries

-At the intersection of ingestibles and measured human beings is augmentation.
-Non-intrusive augmented truth wearables, such as glasses and contact lenses, have currently been trialled, and the next generation of these are already on the road-map for some semiconductor tech vendors.
+At the intersection of indigestible and measured human beings is augmentation.
+Non-intrusive augmented truth wearable, such as glasses and contact lenses, have currently been trialed, and the next generation of these are already on the road-map for some semiconductor tech vendors.

 Integrated with voice-first services such as Amazon’s Alexa and video and facial recognition, these wearables will be the initial step to the enhanced human, unlocking all of the power of the online world at the blink (or jerk) of an eye.

 The age of the augmented human will produce a lot of chances for makers.
 Faster, more effective and more effective innovation is constantly appealing, so just think of if you might offer a customer an upgrade of their very self.